EliotKhachi/publicZk/202308150020/README.md

 # Man's Search For Meaning by Viktor Frankl

 ## Summary
-*Man's Search For Meaning* by Viktor Frankl is an autobiography about the author's experiences in concentration camps during WWII in Nazi Germany.
-Viktor Frankl was a psychologist
+*Man's Search For Meaning* by Viktor Frankl is an autobiography about the author's experiences in concentration camps in Nazi Germany.
+Being a well-educated psychologist, Viktor told his story in the context of man's pysche.

 ## Quotes
 * “Sometimes the frustrated will to meaning is vicariously compensated for by a will to power… or pleasure” (paraphrased)